Select a program of interest and we’ll connect you with trade schools that match your goals.

 Here’s a clear path many students follow:

-According to the U.S. Bureau of Labor Statistics, dental assisting is expected to remain in demand due to the growing need for preventive dental services1.
-Florida's population growth also increases the need for dental care teams.
+According to the U.S. Bureau of Labor Statistics, dental assisting is expected to remain widely needed due to the growing need for preventive dental services1.
+Florida’s population growth also increases the need for dental care teams.

-If you want to start working in healthcare quickly, dental assisting is one of the fastest routes.
-In Florida, you can complete training in under a year at many schools.
+If you want to apply for roles upon completion.
+In Florida, you can complete training in about a year at many schools.

 Here’s what to do next: